ekoteq/pyflaker/README.md

 # pyflaker
-`pyflake` is a pure Python snowflake ID generator.
+`pyflaker` is a pure Python snowflake ID generator.
 It offers a standalone `pyflake_generator` function that can be used to create unique snowflake IDs, as well as an optional `PyflakeClient` class to easily manage a generator and generate IDs on the fly.

 # Features
 - `to_timestamp` - A translator function to convert snowflake IDs into UNIX timestamps (ms).
 A known epoch time is required to translate any snowflake ID